 - The leukocytes (WBCs): the number and morphology of these cells are noted, as well as abnormalities such as toxic granulation or dysplastic changes.
 Presence of abnormal cells is important (eg, leukaemic blasts).

-- Platelets: number, size and shape are commented on.
+- Number of platelets, size and shape are commented on.

 - Other abnormalities such as parasites, plasma cells and occasional circulating carcinoma cells may be found.